 But then he came back carrying a silver tray with all the spices they used to brew their homemade chai.
 I was as delighted with his tender gesture as I was with the tea.
 He proudly showed me the cardamom pods, star anise, fennel, cinnamon, and more.

 So I recreated that right here for you and me!
 Head’s up, there are several spices in Masala Chai.
 That’s what makes it so fragrant and delicious.
 But it’s super simple to make.
 Just boil water and those spices.
 If you don’t have all the spices on hand, you can still make it with fewer spices.
 But before I get to the recipe…

 How to Boil Water was an early Food Network show designed for the novice cook.

 Having mastered water a while ago, I moved on to more complicated recipes, like the time I made boned Cornish hens stuffed with fruited rice pilaf.
 Brushed with a currant glaze, those little birds were so good to eat.
 But they also took two days to put together.
 That was then.

-Building your cooking chops may begin with pouring cereal, but it’s not too hard to ramp up your game.
+Building your cooking chops may begin with pouring cereal or spreading peanut butter on toast, but it’s not hard to ramp up your game.
 Even with limited skills and time, delicious food is a few minutes away.
 It just takes hot water.

 How to cook hard boiled eggs